shriram-jagan/pyminiweather/README.md

 - Be amazed when you realize that PyMiniWeather avoids all halo-exchanges that are commonly found in data-parallel codes implemented using MPI.
 For example, see the [halo exchange](https://github.com/mrnorman/miniWeather/blob/31e1f3803220b20e029b28bf62e7379749061db6/c/miniWeather_mpi.cpp#L399) in Matt's implementation.
 You won't see that or any other exchanges in this implementation.
 Take a minute and understand what that means.
 You just write serial code.
 That's it.

 ## Background

+From this section, we assume that the reader is familiar with the content in Matt's original blog that has more background information on MiniWeather.
+The reader is also expected to have taken a look at the C or C++ implementation of a serial or parallel version of Matt's implementation.

 ### Numerical Method